ada5588/Ebook2Speech/README.md

 # Ebook2Speech
 ### About
-Convert ebooks to audio audio files.
+Convert ebooks to audio files.
 ### Module used
 * epub2txt
 Extracts all headers, paragraphs from a epub file.